guardrails-ai/guardrails/docs/concepts/guard.md

 ```

 ## Error Handling and Retries
-Guardtails currently performs automatic retries with exponential backoff when any of the following errors occur when calling the LLM:
+Guardrails currently performs automatic retries with exponential backoff when any of the following errors occur when calling the LLM:

 - openai.error.APIConnectionError
 - openai.error.APIError